c-zhenhao/go-contacts-app/README.md

 - Frontend:
   - BUGS:
     - when searching for a string while on a page that is not 1, the results are not correct as the page retained the previous page number.
-      - to fix by resetting page number to 1 when search is triggered -- however that will require refactoring the code where the state is evalated to the parent component or possibly context/redux
+      - to fix by resetting page number to 1 when search is triggered -- however that will require refactoring the code where the state is elevated to the parent component or possibly context/redux
   - refactor haphazard code (e.g. move repeated code (e.g. fetching data) to services.js)
   - add validation in frontend
   - add login/register page
   - work on CSS, fix alignment issues and add dialogs/modals (instead of coding with window/alerts/confirms)
   - Look into unit testing (?jest)

 ## Resources

 - Gin-gonic cors: https://pkg.go.dev/github.com/gin-contrib/cors#section-readme

-- WTF are pointers and how to use them in APIs
+- What are pointers and how to use them in APIs
   - https://willnorris.com/2014/05/go-rest-apis-and-pointers/
   - https://dave.cheney.net/2017/04/26/understand-go-pointers-in-less-than-800-words-or-your-money-back

-- WTF is omitempty?
+- What is omitempty?
   - https://www.sohamkamani.com/golang/omitempty/
   - https://stackoverflow.com/questions/47158987/how-to-update-mongodb-fields-with-omitempty-flag-in-golang-structure
   - https://www.golang-book.com/books/intro/8
   - https://www.digitalocean.com/community/conceptual_articles/understanding-pointers-in-go

 - Pagination resources:
   - https://github.com/icza/minquery (kind of inactive)
   - https://github.com/gobeam/mongo-go-pagination (kind of inactive)

 - Swagger resources:
   - https://santoshk.dev/posts/2022/how-to-integrate-swagger-ui-in-go-backend-gin-edition/
   - https://blog.logrocket.com/documenting-go-web-apis-with-swag/
   - https://github.com/swaggo/swag